microsoft/k12/README.md

 # Current Offerings
 ## Student Zone at Build 2020
+Microsoft's professional developer conference where, you guessed it, professional developers come to confer!
+By that, we mean where developers come to learn about how Microsoft can better support their unique developer journey.
+There were technical sessions, opportunities to meet and talk with experts, and the chance to discover and grow a technical community.

 Each year at Microsoft Build we create a session track specifically aimed at student developers.
 The target age for our student developers is 14-21 years old, though that is really just there to guide us in scoping the content we create for you.
 So if you're a bit outside of these exact ages, you still might find this content useful for your coding journey!
 This may be perfect for you if you're a career switcher or a even just a beginner!
 Learn more about the [Student Zone here](https://github.com/microsoft/StudentsAtBuild).

 ## Azure for Students Starter